you will find some of Famous Basketball players who made significant

 Lakers before retiring for the third and final time.
 Read more here.

-professional basketball player and active businessman.
-His biography on
+player and active businessman.
+His biography on the National Basketball

-of North Carolina at Chapel Hill, where he led the Tar Heels to a
+at Chapel Hill, where he led the Tar Heels to a National Championship

 Petrović, (October 22, 1964 – June 7, 1993) was a